nc-mgn/timereg-projectflow/README.md

 # Missing functionality
 - Multiple lines in timereg with the same PSP number will not be summized
 - There is no handling of differentiated hours

+- # Prerequisites
+- Use Timereg as your primary tool.
+- You must "Star" your cases in ProjectFlow.
+- Your Timereg cases must include the PSP numbers from ProjectFlow.
+- After pressing the button it may appear that entries are missing, but in most cases pressing "Gem" will solve it.

 # How to install
 1. First install extension Tampermonkey (https://www.tampermonkey.net/)